We are often contacted by writers who ask for information on

 membership organisation comprising of individuals affiliated with

-The Edinburgh International Book Festival runs very
+Usually the Edinburgh International Book Festival runs very

 popular sessions for writers.
 They sell out quickly so book your